siegristlk/Portfolio/content/home/home.en.md

 {{< showcase-section
-    title="Hello, I'm Lisa."
-    subtitle="Digital Learning Developer & Instructional Designer"
+    title=" "
-    description="Based in Basel 🇨🇭, I currently work at the <a target='_blank' href='https://basel.lehre.roche.com/experio/'>School Lab Experio of F. Hoffmann-La Roche</a>, where I design and run practical STEM workshops, develop new educational programmes and work at the interface between raising interest and didactically conveying learning content. <br/>I am driven by the idea of making learning tangible, relevant and sustainable.
-My background combines Social and Organisational Pedagogy with a Masters in Educational Technology - a combination that allows me to think about educational spaces holistically: from the perspective of the learner, the instructor and the organisation. <br/>Whether digital museums, interactive learning units or research into the role of AI in the classroom, my projects operate at the intersection of technology, pedagogy, didactics and practice.<br/>With a flair for people, an eye for detail and a love of research, I bring interdisciplinary thinking to every project.<br/>What always comes first: <strong>Education should empower, connect and create opportunities</strong>." imgSrc="images/showcase/Bewerbungsfoto.png"
+    subtitle="Instructional designer with a focus on digital learning" description="<br/>My name is Lisa, and I work at the <a target='_blank' href='https://basel.lehre.roche.com/experio/'>School Lab Experio </a> of Hoffmann-La Roche in Basel 🇨🇭, where I design and facilitate practical STEM workshops. <br/>My goal is to make learning tangible, relevant and sustainable.
+Thanks to my interdisciplinary background, I consider educational spaces from the perspectives of learners, teachers and the organisation as a whole.
+My projects combine technology, didactics and practice, whether it's digital museums, interactive learning formats or AI in the classroom.
+I work in a reflective, empathetic and collaborative way, with the aim of designing educational experiences that empower, connect and open up new opportunities." imgSrc="images/showcase/Bewerbungsfoto.png"
     imgScale="0.5"
  >}}